 The above figure shows the graph constructed from actual data for some gases at 273 K.

 Looking at the graph, it is seen that at constant temperature the pV vs p plot is not a straight line for real gases.
-There is significant deviation from the ideal behavior.
+There is significant deviation from the ideal behaviour.
 In the case of hydrogen and helium, if the value of p increases then pV also increases.
-In other cases for example methane and carbon dioxide, initially there is a negative deviation from the ideal behavior, the increase in pressure decreases the value of pV and reaches a minimum value.
+In other cases for example methane and carbon dioxide, initially there is a negative deviation from the ideal behaviour, the increase in pressure decreases the value of pV and reaches a minimum value.
 After it reaches the minimum point, pV value starts increasing and crosses the line for the ideal gas and then shows positive deviation continuously.

 So it can be said that the real gases do not follow the ideal gas equation at all temperature and pressure.

-The deviation of real gas from ideal gas behavior is also seen when pressure versus volume graph is plotted.
+The deviation of real gas from ideal gas behaviour is also seen when pressure versus volume graph is plotted.
 The graph of pressure versus volume should coincide for the experimental data that is the real gas, and the theoretical data that is calculated according to Boyle’s law.

 It has been observed, at high pressure the measured volume of the gas is more than the calculated volume.
 But at low pressure the calculated and the measured volumes approaches each other.
 So, it can be stated that the real gases does not follow the Charles law, Boyle’s law, Avagadro law perfectly under all conditions of temperature and pressure.

-For any further details on this topic, download Byju’s the learning app.
+For any further details on this topic, download BYJU’S the learning app.